bioeconometrician/bioeconometrician.github.io/_posts/2018-07-02-unruly_times.md

 <p align="center"><img src="/figures/factory.jpg" width="50%"></p>
 <br>

 While both men's political views shifted after the catastrophes of the French Revolution towards being solidly Tory, Wordsworth became the far more reactionary of the two.
-While not noted by Byatt, the the political differences between the two men can still be seen in the divide in the modern conservative party.
-Conservative thought is largely sympathetic to the capitalist system and the business class, but the accompanying social changes that economic currents often bring causes a natural tension to a school of thought which is largely about maintaining the existing social order.
+While not noted by Byatt, the the political differences between the two men can still be seen in the divide in the modern conservative party (the City vs the Shires).
+Conservative opinion is largely sympathetic to the capitalist system and the business class, but the accompanying social changes that economic currents often bring causes a natural tension to a school of thought which is largely about maintaining the existing social order.

 > Coleridge, in fact, was not as Wordsworth pictured him ...
 [H]e enjoyed city life and was peculiarly able to cope with the academic education system, wince he was extremely gifted and much more excited by pure ideas--geometric, linguistic, philosophic--than Wordsworth would ever be.

-The industrial revolution and expansion of democratic privileges in Britain in the 19th century was more concerning to Wordsworth, who was simultaneously upset by the plight of the poor and their growing political influence as manifested through the "mob".
+The industrial revolution and expansion of democratic privileges in Britain in the 19th century was more concerning to Wordsworth, who was simultaneously upset by the plight of the poor as well as their growing political influence as manifested through the "mob".
 The former sentiment is well-echoed in the [well-known sonnet](https://en.wikipedia.org/wiki/The_World_Is_Too_Much_with_Us):

 > The world is too much with us: late and soon
 >